 Entities within the tax consolidated group have not entered into a tax funding agreement and a tax-sharing agreement with the head entity.
 Any amount owing from head entity to ATO is satisfied with a loan from Generic Health Pty Ltd. Such amounts are reflected in amounts receivable or payable to the head entity.
+Southern Cross Pharma is part of the Tax consolidated group.

-(j) Income tax (cont'd)
+(I) Income tax (cont'd)